Win a future in fashion design

 Portland Fashion Institute today announced its fashion design scholarship contest for teens.
-The contest is open to Portland area high school juniors and seniors.
+The contest is open to Portland-Vancouver area high school juniors and seniors.

-The winner will be announced Tuesday, July 17.
-To apply, go to Fashion Design Scholarship Application.
+The winner will be announced Thursday, November 15.
+To apply, go to Scholarship Application.
+For details, go here.

 Stephanie Linn of St. Mary’s Academy won the first contest.
-After completing her classes at Portland Sewing and her internship at Nike, she studied at Parsons in New York and Central St Martins in London.
+After completing her classes at PFI and her internship at Nike, she studied at Parsons in New York and Central St Martins in London.

 The second winner, Gillian Nash Miles, studied at CSM.
 More recent winners Katy Piwonka, Stephanie Hutton and Nicholas Curzon went on to study at Fashion Institute of Technology in New York.
-Eva Boryer went on to study at Savannah College of Art and Design.
+Last year’s winner, Eva Boryer, went on to study at Savannah College of Art and Design.